 - Felling Decision Tool - The Felling Decision Tool provides guidance to forest owners on when to fell their forest to obtain the best return from their forest asset.
 The tool can be accessed through the DAFM Website.

-- Managing Timber Transport - Good Practice Guide (Forest Industry Transport Group, 2014)
+- Timber Haulage Code of Practice (Forest Industry Transport Group, 2017)

 - All Ireland Roundwood Production Forecast 2016-2035 by Henry Phillips et al (Coford publication)

 - Timber Measurement Manual - Standard Procedures for the Measurement of Round Timber for Sale Purposes in Ireland (Coford publication)

 9. FOREST CERTIFICATION